 Braces (non-surgical): S$2,000 – S$10,700

-If these prices are way beyond your budget, don’t panic.
-Here are some ways for you to save on dental care.
+If these prices are beyond your budget and you need treatment, don’t panic.
+Here are some ways for you to save on dental costs.

 Dentistry is often overlooked when we buy insurance.
 In fact, many health insurance plans have limited or no coverage for urgent dental treatment; some may not pay out more than S$1,000 maximum for dental work, even if the eventual bill is twice that.